FriedBreakfast/Psi/README.rst

 * CMake_
 * C++ compiler: you must use `GNU G++`_ on Linux.
 On Windows either MinGW_ or `Visual C++`_ can be used.
-* LLVM_: must be version |llvm version| in order to work correctly.
+* LLVM_: must be downloaded from Subversion in order to work correctly.
 Earlier and later versions will probably not work since the LLVM project tends to tweak their API a little in each version.
 It's usually best to download and build LLVM manually rather than attempt to get it from a Linux package manager.